cjlee112/teachpub/sitedocs/paper.rst

   along with their own materials, and "remix" them into whatever form they need (e.g. slides; PDF homework assignment; online exercises; an exam, etc.).
-* *assessment security*: assessment (both "grading" of individual students, and of teaching efficacy) is an essential function of teaching materials.
+* *robust security options*: test questions are an essential category of teaching materials.
 Contributors of assessment materials (e.g. exam problems) need to be able to choose an appropriate usage security policy (e.g. "final exam only": no distribution